Andrew P. Botti

 - Coordinated the defense of a major breach of warranty claim for $500,000,000 against a manufacturer of sophisticated fire detection devices in an action arising from the 1995 fire at the Malden Mills facility in Lawrence, MA.
 Incident was the fourth largest industrial fire in U.S. history.

-- Andrew recently served as Chairman of the Unsecured Creditors Committee appointed by the United States Trustee relative to In re Modern Continental Construction Co., Inc., a $900,000,000 Chapter 11 bankruptcy proceeding.
+- Andrew served as Chairman of the Unsecured Creditors Committee appointed by the United States Trustee relative to In re Modern Continental Construction Co., Inc., a $900,000,000 Chapter 11 bankruptcy proceeding.

 Mr. Botti has the following published cases relating to his practice in the areas of business and employment litigation: